qcscine/molassembler/src/molassembler/haptics_implementation_plan.md

   literature to encounter polyhapto heterocyclic ligands, it is unlikely that such distorted polygons will be encountered where the approximation is problematic.

+## How to combine ranking results for comparability across all ligand types
+- rank all adjacent atoms, including all eta-bonded atoms at each site, separately
+- starting with all haptic ligands, find their constituent atoms' positions in the ranking
+- ligands are ranked according to their hapticity number, more individual bonding atoms means higher priority
+- pairwise compare haptic ligands if there are multiple. start at the highest priority constituent atom for each. if there is no difference, continue down the list. if there is, consider it the difference between both ligands